A nine-year-old did the polka with Snuffleupagus on Sesame Street.

 "I think if I found love it would harm the person I found it with.
 I don't know if it would harm my comedy.
 I think it would harm them.
 I think I'm a very difficult person to be with."

 He's never been in love and isn't looking.
-For a Type 7, commitment can feel like confinement.
-But "I think I'm a very difficult person to be with" is unusual self-awareness for a type that typically reframes difficulty as adventure.
-The Enneagram virtue for Type 7 is called Sobriety — not just abstaining from substances, but developing what teachers call "spiritual steadiness": the ability to sit with what the present moment holds without needing to reframe or escape.
+"I think I'm a very difficult person to be with" is unusual self-awareness for a type that typically reframes difficulty as adventure.
+The Enneagram virtue for Type 7 is called Sobriety, and it means more than abstaining from substances.
+Teachers call it "spiritual steadiness": the ability to sit with what the present moment holds without needing to escape.
 Tim got sober from cocaine at 25.
-Whether he's achieved sobriety in this deeper sense — the ability to hold pain, commitment, and intimacy without transforming them into material — is a question his comedy both asks and avoids answering.
+Whether he's achieved sobriety in this deeper sense, the ability to hold pain, commitment, and intimacy without transforming them into material, is a question his comedy both asks and avoids answering.

 When a Seven Meets Stress